Tennis-Ruthless Swiatek crushes Gauff to clinch second French Open title | Sports-Games

 Swiatek, who took over as world number one when Australian Ash Barty announced her shock retirement in March, has now won 35 consecutive matches - matching the longest unbeaten streak since Venus Williams in 2000.
 She raced through the opening set and snapped Gauff's brief resistance in the second to become the fourth player this century to lift the Suzanne Lenglen Cup on multiple occasions.

+"Two years ago winning this was something amazing.
+This time I feel I worked hard to get here.
+It was pretty tough, the pressure was big," said Swiatek after sobbing when the Polish anthem was being played.
+"Thank you fans for the support, for coming, all the Polish flags I see there," she added, also thanking her team.

+"I am happy that every piece has finally come together."
+Gauff thanked her team for getting her to the final.

+"I'm sorry I could not get this one today, but thank you guys for always supporting me," she said.
 Gauff had promised to play without pressure but in muggy conditions, she failed to find her breath as Swiatek's all-in tennis added to the suffocating atmosphere.
-The top seed, who now has two Grand Slam titles to her name, made the most of her opponent's early nerves to break in the first game, setting the tone of a showdown many had hoped would be a close contest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)